bongiozzo/musica_mustdie/output/band_absu.md

 # Absu

+Satanic Black Metal

-Дискография
+## Дискография

-"Varathrum: V.I.T.R.I.O.L."
+### "Varathrum: V.I.T.R.I.O.L."
 1994, Black Metal

+1. An Involution Of Throns
+2. Descent To Acheron
+3. An Equinox Of Fathomless Disheartenment
+4. The Thrice Is Greatest To Ninnigal
+5. Infinite And Profane Thrones
+6. Fantasizing To The Third Of The Pagan  Vision
+7. An Evolution Of Horns

+ Shaftiel - Guitar & Voice
+ Daviel Athron Mysteria - Guitars &  Voice
+ Lord Equitant Alastor - Bass
+ Emperor Proscriptor Magicus - Percussion, Voice & Poetic Ways Black Massith - Synthesiers

+Produced,Engineered & Mastered By Daniel Brown
+Co-Produced by Brain McCurry
+Recorded during th 1993 Spring Equinox

+(p)(c) 1994 OSMOSE PRODUCTION

-"The Sun Of Tiphareth" 1995, Black Metal
+### "The Sun Of Tiphareth" 1995, Black Metal

+1. Apzu
+2. Feis Mor Tir Na N'og
+3. Cyntefyn's Fountain
+4. A Quest Into The 77-th Novel
+5. Our Lust For Lunar Plains
+6. The Coming War
+7. The Sun Of Tiphareth

+ Shaftiel - Lead, Bass, Acoustic  Guitars & Voice Equitant - Lead, Bass Guitars
+ Proscriptor - Drums, Keyboards, Flute & Voice

+All Music Produced, Composed & Written By ABSU Engineered By Danny Brown
+Recorded At Reel-To-Reel Studios, Dallas, Texas

+(p)&(c) 1995 OSMOSE Productions

-"...And shineth unto the cold cometh...
-(7" single)" 1995, Black Metal "The Third Storm Of Cythraul" 1997, Black Metal
+### "...And shineth unto the cold cometh...
+(7" single)" 1995, Black Metal

+1. Akhera goiti- Akhera beiti (One black opalith for tomorrow)
+2. ...and shineth unto the cold cometh...

+### "The Third Storm Of Cythraul" 1997, Black Metal

+1. Prelusion To Cythraul (Including "...And Shineth Unto The Cold Cometh...")
+2. Highland Tyrant Attack
+3. A Magicians Lapis-Lazuli
+4. Swords And Leather
+5. The Winter Zephyr (...Within The Kingdoms Of Mist...)
+6. Morbid Scream
+7. Customs Of Tasseomancy (Quoth The Sky, Nevermore) Act I
+8. Intelligence Towards The Crown
+9.  ...Of Celtic Fire, We Are Born (Including "Terminus -...
+In The Eyes Of Loldanach")

+Shaftiel - Electric Lead Guitar, Electric Bass Guitar, Acoustic Guitar, and Voice Equitant Ifernain - Electric Lead Guitar, Electric Bass Guitar, and Lyrical Obscurity Sir Proscriptor McGovern - Trap Kit, Dumbeck, Gong, Ice Bells, Octotron, Voice(s), and Lyrical Magick

+(P)(C) 1997 OSMOSE Productions // OPCD 045

-"Tara" 2001, Black Metal
+### "Tara" 2001, Black Metal

-"Absu" 2009, Black Metal
+### "Absu" 2009, Black Metal

+1. Between the Absu of Eridu & Erech 04:08
+2. Night Fire Canonization 03:19
+3. Amy 04:54
+4. Nunbarshegunu 03:06
+5. 13 Globes 04:47
+6. ...of the Dead Who Never Rest in Their Tombs Are the Attendance of Familiar Spirits Including: A.) Diversified Signs Inscribed/B.) Our Earth of Black/C.) Voor 07:03
+7. Magic(k) Square Cipher 04:49
+8. In the Name of Auebothiabathabaithobeuee 03:26
+9. Girra's Temple 02:39
+10. Those of the Void Will Re-Enter 04:56
+11. Sceptre Command 05:00
+12. Ye Uttuku Spells 04:42
+13. Twix Yesterday, the Day & the Morrow

-"Abzu" 2011, Black Metal
+### "Abzu" 2011, Black Metal

+1. Earth Ripper 03:47
+2. Circles Of The Oath 05:11
+3. Abraxas Connexus 03:53
+4. Skrying in the Spirit Vision 03:51
+5. Ontologically, It Became Time & Space 04:47
+6. A Song for Ea 14:26

+Track 6, "A Song for Ea" consists of the following parts:
+a.
+E-A
+b.
+A Myriad of Portals
+c.
+Third Tablet
+d.
+Warren of Imhullu
+e.
+The Waters – The Denizens
+f.
+E-A (Reprise

-"Hall of the Masters (single)" 2012, Black Metal
+### "Hall of the Masters (single)" 2012, Black Metal

+1. Hall of the Masters 02:45

 ## Отношения с другими группами